 The children will be transformed into archaeologists during this unit of work.
-They will learn about life in the Stone Age and become experts at identifying different types of rocks and soils.
+They will learn about life in the Stone Age and become experts at how to survive the era.

 We will be researching information and making notes in order to report back to class, verbally and in written form.
-Most of our research will be about rocks and minerals.
-The children will also get the opportunity to read and write stories with familiar settings.
+Most of our research will be about how the Stone Age people survived.

 How can you help?

 Parents can support by encouraging children to read lots of information books about Stone Age history, and gather information for their home learning project, which will be investigating an area of the Stone Age and presenting it in a variety of ways.

 http://www.bbc.co.uk/history/handsonhistory/ancient-britain.shtml - A day in the life of a stone age 10 year old